About our Market Quarter projects

 Pannier Market, Guildhall

-This strand involves the repurposing and diversification of the market into a flexible space for a more diverse and ambitious programme of markets, events and community gatherings.
+This strand involves the repurposing and diversification of the market into a flexible space for a more diverse and ambitious programme of markets, cultural events and community gatherings.

 Boutport Street Development